-The EURA Governing Board has 23 members representing 17 countries: Austria, Croatia, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Netherlands, Norway, Poland, Portugal, Romania, Spain and United Kingdom.
+The EURA Governing Board has 21 members representing 14 countries: Croatia, Denmark, Finland, Germany, Hungary, Ireland, Italy, Netherlands, Norway, Poland, Portugal, Romania, Spain and United Kingdom.
 Here is a very brief profile of the members of the Governing Board.

 Politecnico di Milano, Italy